khu786/Credit-Card-Fraud-Detection-System-python-ML-/README.md

 # Credit-Card-Fraud-Detection-System-python-ML-
-This project consist of a CSV file Backend (Fast API) and it will sun as streamlit app you can use this as major and mini project for college and learning purpose
+This project consist of a CSV file Backend (Fast API) and it will Run as streamlit app you can use this as major and mini project for college and learning purpose